bedstitest/handin_02_changeBox/docs/Journal.md

 ### ChargeControl

+In order to test the ChargeControl class, NSubstitute was used to make fakes of the "boundary" classes that are used in the ChargeControl class.
+The constructor in ChargeControl is used to inject dependencies from the Display and UsbCharger classes by using their interfaces.
+The interfaces were then also used to create fakes by using NSubstitude.
+This was done in the `[SetUp]` method in the TestChargeControl class.
+The UUT (unit under test) could then be created by injecting the fakes into the constructor of the new ChargeControl object.

+For the ChargeControl there are 2 sets of test.
+The first one is events.
+By 'events' it is meant that the ChargeControl uses the fakes created by NSubstitute to raise events and assert on the raised events.
+The other kind of tests were done by using the methods in the ChargeControl class which would call the methods in the "boundary" (Display and UsbCharger) classes, that would then invoke an event that the ChargeControl class could handle.

 ### StationControl
 To test this class NSubstitute was used to make fakes of all dependencies.
 To use the dependancy-fakes the StationContol class uses constructor injection.
 It was then possible to raise a made up event to check if it is received by the UUT.